 Last seen on the 24th September 2016 at 03:25 in Brentgoval Street, Bury St Edmunds.

-Corrie McKeague is a 23-year-old man from Fife, in Scotland.
+Corrie McKeague is missing.
+Corrie is a 23-year-old man from Fife, in Scotland.

 For the last 3 years Corrie has been posted to RAF Honington, ten miles north of Bury St Edmunds.